AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/working-with-git/working-with-branches.md

 # Working with branches

+In OpenScPCA we use branches to make any changes to the main code base.
+This allows contributors to work on their changes in an isolated environment.
+The contributor can then request for changes from that branch to be incorporated via a [pull request](STUB-LINK for pull requests).

 ## What is a branch?

 A branch in GitHub refers to an isolated copy of the repository contents.